mento-protocol/mento-core/test/fork/README.md

 Most of them attach to `ExchangeForkTest` and are accessed using the `ctx` variable.
 For example `ctx.tradingLimitsState(asset)` will load the trading limits state for the asset.
-This works because we have one test per `Exchange` and we can figure out all we need to know.
+This works because the ctx contains all information about the current `Exchange`.

 ### `ctx`